crosslandwa/push-wrapper/README.md

 # API documentation

-The push wrapper presents each element of the Push hardware as a distinct object that emits **control events** (see [Event Emitter](https://nodejs.org/api/events.html)) in response to receiving MIDI messages from the Push hardware (via its `receive_midi` method).
+push-wrapper presents each element of the Push hardware as a distinct object that emits **control events** (see [Event Emitter](https://nodejs.org/api/events.html)) in response to receiving MIDI messages from the Push hardware (via its `receive_midi` method).

 Similarly, **feedback commands** can be sent to elements of the hardware (e.g. turning on button LEDs) by calling the appropriate method on the object in the push wrapper (causing the wrapper to output the corresponding MIDI command)